DataBiosphere/terra-cli/CONTRIBUTING.md

 #### Two types of tests
 There are two types of CLI tests:
 - Unit tests call commands directly in Java.
 They run against source code; no CLI installation is required.
+By default, unit tests will run in parallel on up to 12 cores in order to run faster.
+This behavior is controlled by the `maxParallelForks` setting in `build.gradle`.
 Example unit test code:
 ```
     // `terra auth status --format=json`
     TestCommand.Result cmd = TestCommand.runCommand("auth", "status", "--format=json");
 ```

 - Integration tests call commands from a bash script run in a separate process.
 They run against a CLI installation, either one built directly from source code via `./gradlew install` or one built from the latest GitHub release.
+Integration tests often use passthrough apps (e.g. nextflow, gcloud, gsutil, bq, etc.) which maintain their own global state, so by default we do not run them in parallel to avoid clobbering state across runners.
 Example integration test code:
 ```
     // run a script that includes a Nextflow workflow